 I decided to ignore it.
 I wanted it to go away so that I could get on with pursuing my wellness quest and living out my destined life purpose.
-I pushed it aside, pushed it down, hoping it would disappear.
+I pushed it aside, surpressed it, hoping it would disappear.
 But, as time rolled on the questions continued to stream in.
 I started questioning everything about me and my life,

 How could I be so ungrateful for all the beautiful blessings in my life?

 Is complete wellbeing just a pipe dream that we’ve made up so we can sell some fantasy idea to the world?

 And my favourite that loves to pop up in times of crisis, ‘What the heck is wrong with me?’
 Was I ever going to feel truly whole and satisfied?

 A terrible feeling of ‘I am not enough’ and ‘there is something seriously wrong with me’ came rearing its ugly head and pounding on my tender heart.
 So I did what I always did when life gets funky, I pushed myself even harder.